We are an Equal Opportunity Employer

 Cerner’s affirmative action policy prohibits associates and applicants from being subjected to retaliation, harassment, intimidation, bullying, threats, coercion or discrimination because they have: (1) filed a complaint; (2) assisted or participated in an investigation, compliance review, hearing or any other activity related to the administration of any federal, state or local law requiring equal employment opportunity; (3) opposed any act or practice made unlawful by any federal, state or local law requiring equal opportunity or (4) exercised any other right protected by federal, state or local law requiring equal opportunity.

-As Chief Executive Officer and Chief People Officer, we fully support our affirmative action program and are committed to the implementation of Cerner’s equal opportunity and affirmative action policies.
-We have delegated overall responsibility for these policies, including monitoring and internal reporting, to our Senior Employment Practices Manager.
-Anyone having any questions or concerns regarding Cerner’s affirmative action activities should contact Cerner’s Senior Employment Practices Manager at EqualOpportunity@Cerner.com.
+As Chief Executive Officer, I fully support our affirmative action program and I am committed to the implementation of Cerner’s equal opportunity and affirmative action policies.
+I have delegated overall responsibility for these policies, including monitoring and internal reporting, to our Lead Employment Practices Manager.
+Anyone having any questions or concerns regarding Cerner’s affirmative action activities should contact Cerner’s Lead Employment Practices Manager at EqualOpportunity@Cerner.com.

 Brent Shafter, Chief Executive Officer